-The Himalayan Kingdom of Nepal has achieved 13 percent of tourists’ arrival growth in the first six months of 2018 compared to the last year 2017.
-Department of Immigration recorded 520 K tourists arrival in the first six months of 2018 than the 460 k of the year 2017.
-The growth is consistently growing since 2016 after the massive earthquake hit on 25th April 2015.
+The Himalayan Kingdom of Nepal has achieved 13 percent of tourist arrival growth in the first six months of 2018 compared to the last year, 2017.
+Department of Immigration recorded 520 K tourists arriving in the first six months of 2018 than the 460 k in 2017.
+The growth has been consistently growing since 2016 after the massive earthquake hit on 25th April 2015.

-An increase in the number of tourists’ arrival from India 96 K, China 71 K and USA 44 K are remarkable in growth.
-Nepal has basically two great touristic seasons Spring (March to May) and Autumn (Sept to December).
-Spring is normally great for the expedition like the Everest and other above 8000 meters peaks whereas Autumn is better for the trekking adventure and peak climbing of 6000 to 7000 meters peaks and normally more tourists are visiting Nepal in Autumn.
-Thus, there is an anticipation that the tourist arrival will likely to be increased around 20 % in this year 2018.
+An increase in the number of tourists arriving from India 96 K, China 71 K and the USA 44 K is remarkable growth.
+Nepal has two great touristic seasons Spring (March to May) and Autumn (Sept to December).
+Spring usually is great for expeditions like Everest and others above 8000 meters peaks.
+In contrast, Autumn is better for trekking adventure and mountain climbing at 6000 to 7000 meters peaks, and usually more tourists visit Nepal in Autumn.
+Thus, there is an anticipation that tourist arrival will likely increase by around 20 % in 2018.

 Nepal has set its big goal to welcome 2 million tourists by 2020.
 Without any doubt, Government and Tour operators need to work 24 hrs to achieve this nation’s target.
-The country’s Nepal airlines have already bought 2 wide-body planes and due to get 2 more narrow-body planes by 2019 to help the nation to get its goal.
-Similarly, many private airlines had added their fleets and new hotels are getting ready to meet the demand by 2020.
-Kathmandu International airport is being open for 21 hours with a plan to get operation around all hours in near future.
-The Tourism Ministry of Nepal is also working hard to investigate the fake Helicopter Rescue which might have been taking place for few years in Nepal and Government is committed to bringing up the truth and punished the culprits accordingly.
-It is widely believed that government action will be helpful to restore the country’s image and to double the tourist arrival in Nepal in the coming 3 years’ time.
-Most of the trekkers have choose their adventure destination to step on the Everest base camp and Annaprna base camp.
-Similary recond number of amatuear climber have reach above 6000 meter trekking peaks including the Isalnd and Mera peaks
+The country’s Nepal airlines have already bought two wide-body planes and are due to get two more narrow-body planes by 2019 to help the government reach its goal.
+Similarly, many private airlines have added their fleets, and new hotels are ready to meet the demand by 2020.
+Kathmandu International airport is open for 21 hours with a plan to get operation around all hours shortly.
+The Tourism Ministry of Nepal is also working hard to investigate the fake Helicopter Rescue, which might have been taking place for a few years in Nepal, and Government is committed to bringing up the truth and punishing the culprits accordingly.
+It is widely believed that government action will help restore the country’s image and double the tourist arrival in Nepal in the coming three years.
+Most trekkers have chosen their adventure destination to step on the Everest base camp and Annapurna base camp.
+Similarly recond number of amateurs climbers have to reach above 6000-meter trekking peaks, including the Island and Mera peaks.